 - Your understanding of the EYFS framework

-7 Interview Questions for EYFS Teaching Assistant Interview with Answers
+7 Interview Questions for EYFS Teaching Assistant (with Answers)

 Here are some commonly asked EYFS teaching assistant interview questions and answers to help you prepare.